Editor’s Note: This post has been updated with new links and fresh content. 😉

 In our experience, Lookalike Audiences can deliver considerable results, especially if your goal is to increase brand awareness and attract new leads.

-Both Saved and Lookalike Audiences can include hundreds of thousands of people and you can let Facebook do the heavy lifting (automated optimization) for you.
+Both Saved and Lookalike Audiences can include hundreds of thousands of people.
+Fortunately, Facebook can do the heavy lifting (automated optimization) for you.

 But what happens when a person clicks on your ad and comes to your website?
-How are you to move them from one stage of the funnel to the next?
+How do you move them from one stage of the funnel to the next?

 Moving Leads from One Funnel Stage to the Next

-If you want to do Facebook remarketing the right way, there’s no way of going around the Custom Audiences.
+If you want to do Facebook remarketing the right way, there’s no way around the Custom Audiences.

 To specifically target people who have visited your landing pages, create a Custom Audience based on website traffic.